openstack-archive/kolla-mesos/doc/source/quickstart.rst

     sudo kolla-build --profile mesos

-``kolla-build`` accepts arguments as documented in :doc:`image-building`.
-It builds Docker images and pushes them to the local registry if the *push* option is enabled (in Vagrant this is the default behaviour).
+``kolla-build`` builds Docker images and pushes them to the local registry if the *push* option is enabled (in Vagrant this is the default behaviour).

 Setting up Mesos cluster